-Place du Chanoine-Sautel
+Tourist Office location: Place du Chanoine-Sautel

 The Roman City of Nimes in Languedoc

 Nîmes, on the border between Languedoc and Provence, is a delightful city.
-It’s known for its spectacular Roman remains but also for its exciting new architecture, courtesy of big international names like Sir Norman Foster, Jean Nouvel and Philippe Starck.
+It’s known for its spectacular Roman remains but also for its exciting new architecture, courtesy of big international names like Sir Norman Foster, Jean Nouvel, and Philippe Starck.

-13 Boulevard Amiral Courbet
+Location: 13 Boulevard Amiral Courbet

 Also worth seeing are the two remaining gates, the Porte Auguste and the Porte de France and the fascinating Castellum.
-This is a circular tank built as the entrance for the water brought from Uzès along a 50-kilometer-(31 mile) long aqueduct.
+This is a circular tank built as the entrance for the water brought from Uzès along a 50-kilometer-(31 miles) long aqueduct.
 From here, lead pipes took the precious commodity to the public fountains and monuments and the private houses of the rich.

-Nîmes Tourist Office
+Nîmes Tourist Office location: 6 rue August

 The Pont du Gard in Gard, Languedoc

-400 rte du Pont du Gard
+Location: 400 rte du Pont du Gard, Ver-Pont-du-Gard

 The Roman City of Lyon in the Rhone Valley